JoseLuisGZA/ErgonoMouse_SW/README.md

 ErgonoMouse SW keeps the proven [AndunHH SpaceMouse firmware](https://github.com/AndunHH/spacemouse) at its core and adds an ErgonoMouse-specific path from a finished hardware build to working CAD input.
 The setup runs locally, stores no data remotely, and replaces manual editing of a large C header for the common configuration.

+Although the ErgonoMouse works with CAD and other compatible applications, we recommend using 3Dconnexion software for the broadest application support and configuration options.
+ErgonoMouse SW is an independent community project and is not affiliated with or endorsed by 3Dconnexion.

 ![ErgonoMouse MK XX](pictures/ergonomouse.webp)

 ## Install it — no developer tools